hyperledger/aries-rfcs/features/0418-rich-schema-encoding/README.md

 canonicalization scheme we recommend is the IETF draft [JSON Canonicalization Scheme (JCS).](https://tools.ietf.org/id/draft-rundgren-json-canonicalization-scheme-16.html)

-#### name
-The name of the encoding object as a utf-8 string value.
-By convention, the name should be taken from the input and output encodings:
-<input>_<output>

-#### version
-The version of this named encoding object.

-#### hash_value
-The hash of the encoding object contained in the content block data property.

-#### encoding
-The encoding object consists of:
 - `input`: a description of the input value.
-- `output`: a description of the output value
+- `output`: a description of the output value.
 - `algorithm`:
   - `documentation`: a URL which references a specific github commit of the documentation that fully describes the transformation algorithm.